NecroHome/mod-travelers-recall/README.md

 SET required_level = 10
 WHERE area_id = 159;
 ```

-This configures Brill to required at least level 10 to unlock the teleport location
+This configures Brill to require at least level 10 to unlock the teleport location.

 ---

-### Faction Restriction
+### 2.3.
+Faction Restriction

-The `faction` column controls the Faction restriction for that location.
+The `faction` column controls the faction restriction for that location.

 * `0`

-  * Location is `Neutral` and both Factions can unlock that location.
+  * Location is `Neutral` and both factions can unlock it.
 * `1`

-  * Location is `Alliance` teritory and only Alliance players can unlock that location.
+  * Location is Alliance territory.
+Only Alliance players can unlock it.
 * `2`

-  * Location is `Horde` teritory and only Horde players can unclock that location.
+  * Location is Horde territory.
+Only Horde players can unlock it.

 Example: